cs01/termpair/README.md

 - To share your terminal, `termpair share`: Tested on Linux.
 Should work on macOS.
 Probably doesn't work on Windows.

 Python: 3.6

-## How It Works

-TermPair is built with Python and leverages asynchronous paradigms, so it's efficient and snappy.
-It uses the [Bocadillo](https://bocadilloproject.github.io/) web framework on the backend.

 ### Run Server